HWTechClub/Assets/future-plan.md

 ### Incentivize plan
 - The team that provided the service will have to provide a small percentage of revenue to a tech club open source project
-- The amount needed to given is upto the team
+- The amount needed to be given is upto the team